 Indeed, the Canadian society has been primarily influenced by the various European cultures and traditions of its constituent nationalities.

-The country of Canada is distinguished that students from other countries find their interest in it, as well as the extent of their integration with its society while encouraging them to preserve their cultural identities and features as per the customs and traditions of their home countries.
+The country of Canada stands out to the point that students from other countries find their interest in it.
+It’s renowned as well as for the extent of their integration with its society, while encouraging them to preserve their cultural identities and features as per the customs and traditions of their home countries.